 Designation by the Governor to fill an office or position.
+The Senate confirms gubernatorial appointments.

 HEARING.
 A legislative committee meeting at which witnesses present testimony on matters under consideration by the committee.

 HONORARY PAGE.
 A young person who is acting as a nonpaid short-term page for either house.